Judit Salvadó

 “View-only” users interacted with food more often

-Smart Suggestions became a subtle but powerful feature → one that showed how AI can enhance everyday usability without drawing attention to itself.
+Smart Suggestions became a subtle but powerful feature → one that showed how AI can have an impact in everyday usability without drawing attention to itself.

 Key Learnings

-These projects reinforced that AI should always solve real user problems, rather than being implemented for the sake of technology.
+These projects confirmed that AI should always solve real user problems, rather than just being implemented for the sake of technology.

-Iteration and testing were critical to ensuring that solutions aligned with user needs, business goals, and technical constraints.
+Iteration and testing were critical to make sure that solutions aligned with user needs, business goals and technical constraints.

 Finally,

-close collaboration with cross-functional teams was essential to create technically feasible solutions that were also intuitive and user-friendly.
+close collaboration with devs and QA was essential to create technically feasible solutions that were also intuitive and user-friendly.

 Judit Salvadó